hsp-iit/GRASPA-benchmark/data/template_files/README.md

 ## Grasps data
 The grasps data must be collected separately for **each layout** and for **each object** in the layout.
 Missing data will lead to altered benchmark scores.
-An example of complete grasps data collected on the iCub humanoid robot is available [here](https://github.com/robotology-playground/GRASPA-test/tree/master/experiment_data/right_arm/grasps_data).
+An example of complete grasps data collected on the iCub humanoid robot is available in [`GRASPA-test`](https://github.com/robotology-playground/GRASPA-test/tree/master/experiment_data/right_arm/grasps_data).

 When filling the grasps file, you need to:
 - **Rename the grasp file** as `Ycb`+ name of the object in camel case + `_grasp.xml` (see [the file names used in these folders](https://github.com/robotology-playground/GRASPA-test/tree/master/experiment_data/right_arm/grasps_data) for clarity.

-- Add a `ManipulationObject` node with the name of the object under test.
-Accepted object names are listed [here](https://github.com/robotology/GRASPA-benchmark/tree/master/data/objects/YCB), as folder names.
+- Add a `ManipulationObject` node with the name of the object under test. **Accepted object names** are listed [here](https://github.com/robotology/GRASPA-benchmark/tree/master/data/objects/YCB), as **folder names**.

   ```html
   <ManipulationObject name="banana">